Interesting places to visit in Gaganbawada

 Palsambe (Ramling) Caves

-Palsambe is well known also because of these unique cave temples/structures.
+Palsambe is well known also because of these unique cave temples / structures.
 These monolithic structures are believed to be built by Pandava’s during their exile and so also called Pandavleni.
 There is a Ganesha statue at the entrance and 12 shivlinga’s in the caves.
 A slow stream of water trickles down the caves and falls on the Shivlinga.
-This is an excellent spot to visit and is just 5 km from Kaajva.
+This is a excellent spot to visit and is just 5 kms from Kaajva.

 Morjai Temple and Plateau

 MORJAI PATHAR is a highland plateau.
-It is a unique plateau that also has a cave temple of Morjai Devi.
-It has spectacular biodiversity and is well known for sightings of India Gaur, Sambar, Barking deer snakes, etc. It is an excellent place for trekking ad the view from there is simply amazing.
+It is a unique plateau which also has cave temple of Morjai devi.
+It has spectacular bio diversity and is well known for sightings of India Gaur, Sambar, Barking deer snakes etc. It is an excellent place for trekking ad the view from there is simply amazing.

 Veseraf Check Dam